Hindu New Year Traditions And Celebrations Across India

 Navreh

 The word Navreh was traditionally the Sanskrit word ‘Nava Varsha’, meaning new year.
-All Kashmiri Hindus celebrate this Kashmiri new year throughout the world in March or April; it falls on the 13th of April in 2021.
+All Kashmiri Hindus celebrate this Kashmiri New Year throughout the world in March or April.
+It falls on April 9 2024.
 It is a belief that the Saptarishi era started on this day, and the first rays of the sun fell on the Chakreshwari.
 Goddess Sharika is the deity worshipped on this day.
-A large thali (plate) is offered to the goddess – rice & coins represent food and wealth; paper & pen represent knowledge; the mirror helps to reflect on oneself; wye (bitter herb), and walnuts is the symbol of acceptance to the bitterness in life.
+A large thali (plate) is offered to the goddess with the following items:

 Cheti Chand